jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 {% highlight liquid %}
 {% raw %}
-name: Build and deploy Jekyll to Github Pages
+name: Build and deploy Jekyll to GitHub Pages

 on:
   push: